Skip to main content

 Tips on feeding your new kitten

-Caring for kittens is hard work, but it’s ultimately one of the most rewarding experiences of a lifetime.
 Just like human babies have different nutritional needs than adults, kittens have different dietary requirements than adult cats.
 With few exceptions, your new feline fur baby is considered a kitten for the first year of life.
-(Large cat breeds like Norwegian forest cats and Maine coon cats mature more slowly and don’t reach adulthood until they’re 2 years old.)
+(Large cat breeds like Norwegian forest cats and Maine Coon cats mature more slowly and don’t reach adulthood until they’re two years old.)
 Have you ever asked yourself, “When can kittens eat dry food?”
 We’ll give you the full scoop on what you should feed your kittens — and when to change their diet.

 A tabby kitten standing in a bowl of kibble

 Both wet food and dry food are suitable for kittens.
-However, if you’re feeding a wet food diet, you’ll need to feed your kittens small meals throughout the day to ensure their needs are met.
+However, if you choose a wet food diet, you’ll need to feed your kittens small meals throughout the day to ensure their needs are met.
 Free-feeding your kittens dry food allows them to eat as often as they want during the day, making it more likely they’ll receive adequate nutrition.
 Dry food also helps maintain the health of your kittens’ teeth and gums.
 Whether you feed your kittens a combination of wet food and dry food, or you decide to stick with dry food only, it’s important to feed your new fur babies a specially formulated diet just for kittens.

 Kitten food is packed with essential nutrients and minerals to help your little ones grow up healthy and strong.
 Cats are obligate carnivores, meaning they require meat to survive.
 Kittens need even more protein than adult cats.
 They also require amino acids like lysine, methionine, and arginine during the early stages of development.
-While adult cats require fat, they don’t require as much as young kittens.
+While adult cats also require fat, they don’t require as much as young kittens.
 Fatty acids are essential to support your kittens during the numerous growth spurts they’ll have in the first year of life.

 Is it OK for kittens to eat dry food only?

 According to veterinarian Lauren Jones, feeding kittens dry food only is perfectly acceptable as long as you choose the right food.
-Dr. Jones says, “Dry food only diets are perfectly fine for kittens, provided that you are offering a diet formulated for growth, like a kitten or all life stage diet.”
+Dr. Jones says, “Dry food-only diets are perfectly fine for kittens, provided that you are offering a diet formulated for growth, like a kitten or all-life stage diet.”
 Dr. Jones also recommends mixing your kittens’ old food with their new food for the first five to seven days.
 The gradual transition makes it easier for your kittens’ delicate digestive systems to adjust to their new food.

 A gray and white kitten drinking from a bottle cap

 Ensuring your kittens get the vital nutrients they need from their diet is essential for their growth and development.
 According to animal sanctuary and activism group Best Friends, kittens should be exclusively nursed or bottle-fed for the first month of life.
-Here’s what a general feeding schedule should look like:
+Here’s what a general feeding schedule should look like.

 Birth to 3 weeks

-You’ll need to bottle-feed your kittens between eight and 12 times per day — roughly every 2 to 3 hours — during the first week of life.
+If kittens aren’t nursing, you’ll need to bottle-feed your kittens between eight and 12 times per day — roughly every 2 to 3 hours — during the first week of life.
 When they reach 2 weeks old, you can reduce the number of feedings to eight bottles a day (every 3 hours).
 At the 3-week mark, you can begin stretching out feedings to every 4 hours, or six feedings a day, until they’re a month old.

 4 weeks